Physical Therapy Liability Insurance: What is It?

 Understand the Difference: Occurrence vs. Claims-made Coverage

-Physical Therapy Liability Insurance Cost
+Breakdown of A Physical Therapy Liability Insurance Policy

 Let’s take a look at a sample offering for Physical Therapy professional liability insurance.

-Joe P. Therapist receives a certificate of insurance showing: $1,000,000/$3,000,000 for $185 a 12 month period.
+Joe P. Therapist receives a certificate of insurance showing the following: $1,000,000/$3,000,000 for $185 per 12-month period.

 Professional Liability Limits